openrails/openrails/Source/Documentation/Manual/physics.rst

 in top gear.
 The fourth gear speed of 65.5 mph corresponds to the maximum engine rpm set in the eng file by ``DieselEngineMaxRPM``.
 The diesel engine may continue to ‘runaway’ above its normal ‘maximum speed’ until it reaches the maximum governed speed or ‘redline’ speed at which the engine governor will cut off the fuel supply until the engine speed is reduced.
-This speed can be set in basic Open Rails eng files using ``ORTSDieselEngineGovernorRpM``.
+This speed can be set in basic Open Rails eng files using ``ORTSDieselEngineGovernorRPM``.
 In the case of the above train, then these would be

 DieselEngineMaxRPM( 1800 )
-ORTSDieselEngineGovernorRpM ( 2000 )
+ORTSDieselEngineGovernorRPM ( 2000 )

-If under any circumstances the engine reaches ``ORTSDieselEngineGovernorRpM`` then the diesel engine will automatically be shut down.
+If under any circumstances the engine reaches ``ORTSDieselEngineGovernorRPM`` then the diesel engine will automatically be shut down.

 ``ORTSGearBoxTractiveForceAtSpeed`` - The tractive force available in each gear at the speed indicated in GearBoxMaxSpeedForGears.
 Units by default are in N, however lbf, N or kN.
 Published values for tractive effort of geared locomotives and multiple units